-The total pension liability was determined by an actuarial valuation as of June 30, 2021, which used update procedures to roll forward the estimated liability to June 30, 2022.
+The total pension liability was determined by an actuarial valuation as of June 30, 2023, which used update procedures to roll forward the estimated liability to June 30, 2024.
 The valuation used the following actuarial assumptions applied to all periods included in the measurement:

 Inflation N/A

-Salary increases N/A No inflation assumption or salary increases due to

-plan freeze as of June 30, 2014
+Salary increases N/A No inflation assumption or salary increases due to plan freeze as of June 30, 2014 inflation

 Investment rate of return 6.75% Net of pension plan investment expense, including

-inflation

 Note that the long-term assumed rate of return used for the purpose of the GASB Statement No. 67 valuations was determined in accordance with generally accepted accounting principles.
 This rate will change annually based on capital market expectations in consideration of the System's most recently approved asset mix.
-This should not be confused with the provisions in the Plan of Adjustment, which established a 6.75 percent assumed rate of return that does not change annually as it is set by the POA for the purpose of the various provisions within the plan; the Plan of Adjustment did not attempt to dictate the long-term rate of return to be used for accounting purposes.
+Although in the current year the assumptions are identical, the investment return used for financial reporting purposes should not be confused with the provisions in the Plan of Adjustment, which established a 6.75 percent assumed rate of return that does not change annually as it is set by the POA for the purpose of the various provisions within the plan; the Plan of Adjustment did not attempt to dictate the long-term rate of return to be used for accounting purposes.